 In 2012, Frank came out of retirement to help found the Restored Hope Network.
 Frank passed into glory in 2017.

 Michael R. Newman, a licensed and ordained Southern Baptist minister, has been the director of Christian Coalition for Reconciliation since co-founding it in 1985.

 During membership with Exodus 1987-2012, Michael served ten years as the first Regional Representative for Texas.

 Founding member of Restored Hope Network, he is also on the board of Exodus Global Alliance USA.

 He has been very involved in mentoring, discipleship groups, testimonies, speaking engagements, and seminars regionally, nationally, and internationally.
 Conversant in Spanish and French, he has ministered in England, France, Italy, Spain, Canada, Mexico, Costa Rica, El Salvador, Argentina, Chile, and Venezuela.

 Dr. Robert Gagnon

-Robert A. J. Gagnon is Associate Professor of New Testament at Pittsburgh Theological Seminary.
-He came to PTS in the Fall of 1994 after a one-year position as Visiting Professor of Religion at Middlebury College in Vermont.
+Robert A. J. Gagnon is a Professor of Theology for Houston Baptist University's School of Christian Thought.
+Previously to this Robert has been Associate Professor of New Testament at Pittsburgh Theological Seminary (1994 - 2017) after a one-year position as Visiting Professor of Religion at Middlebury College in Vermont.